 Beyond the big differences we’ve outlined above, below are a few words, services, or tools you may encounter when looking for a partner.

-- ImageBoards (or “the boards”) – The outputs from your event, when traditionally graphic recorded with markers, ImageBoards are large, often 40” x 60” foam core white boards that can be mounted on a wall, displayed on an easel, or photographed and digitized.
+- ImageBoards – The outputs from your event, when traditionally graphic recorded with markers, ImageBoards are large, often 40” x 60” foam core white boards that can be mounted on a wall, displayed on an easel, or photographed and digitized.
 These days, ImageBoards are more often created natively digital and can be scaled to any size or format.

 - Social Listening Activations – Sometimes called living murals, or experiential drawing, these large installations pose a question to an audience, and graphic recorders illustrate answers, and serve as a form of public survey, feedback gathering tool that participants enjoy interacting with.

 Hopefully, the definitions and examples above will help you wade into the world of graphic recording with more confidence.
 Armed with your new knowledge, we wish you the best in your search for the right visual solution.

 Whatever your need, please reach out to our accounts team at the number in our nav bar, or schedule a call to go over any questions.
 We’re happy to offer a free consultation in advance of your next meeting or event to discuss how you can leverage graphic recording (or any of the items above) to maximize your creativity!